ProductionEXP/My_Bitburner/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. File
+1. File(s)
-2. Line numbers
+2. Line number(s)
+3. If possible attach in-game screeshots or provide the text that is given

 **Expected behavior**
 A clear and concise description of what you expected to happen.